cstothart/gaze-contingent-animation-demonstration/README.md

 Requires pygame and pylink.

-When you open the file, you will see a blank screen.
+You should see a blank screen when you open the file.
 This is where you calibrate the eye tracker.
 The animation should load once calibration is complete.